Pocketpills

 Metformin is usually considered a first-line choice when you are first diagnosed with diabetes.
 It works well and has a long history of use over several decades.

-Ozempic has additional benefits in preventing heart attack or stroke, so it is particularly recommended for treatment of type-2 diabetes in people who have the following conditions:
+Ozempic has additional benefits in preventing heart attack or stroke, so it is particularly recommended for the treatment of type-2 diabetes in people who have the following conditions:

 • Heart failure